Investment service FutureAdvisor raises $15.5 million to fund its growth

-SAN FRANCISCO (Reuters) - FutureAdvisor, a San Francisco-based investment advisory service geared toward investors with between $100,000 and $1 million to invest, said it raised $15.5 million in funding to build its business.
+SAN FRANCISCO, May 21 (Reuters) - FutureAdvisor, a San Francisco-based investment advisory service geared toward investors with between $100,000 and $1 million to invest, said it raised $15.5 million in funding to build its business.

 The company is among start-ups taking aim at traditional banks and money managers.
 Wealthfront, a company that provides automated investment management services for individual investors, raised $35 million earlier this year from Greylock Partners and others.